 How to Get Rid of Relatives (and Unwanted House Guests)

-Thankfully, these pests can be removed, usually more rapidly than removing smaller critters such as ants.
+Thankfully, these pests can be removed, but it’s a bit tricky.
+With proper techniques, though, it’s usually faster than removing smaller critters such as ants or roaches.
 The longer they remain, however, the more risk you’ll incur.
+So let’s look at how to get rid of relatives and house guests quickly and effectively.

 See Also: How to Get Rid of Christmas Tree Bugs and Spiders